10 Reasons to Set Up A Business in Warsaw

 6. Strong Startup Ecosystem:

-Encouraged by an expanding network of incubators, accelerators, and co-working spaces, Warsaw has become a thriving centre for entrepreneurs and innovation which is another one of the reasons to set up a business in Warsaw.
+Encouraged by an expanding network of incubators, accelerators, and co-working spaces, Warsaw has become a thriving centre for entrepreneurs and innovation.
 Global innovators and disruptors are drawn to the city by its financial opportunities and entrepreneurial mentality, which promotes a collaborative and creative culture.

 7. Quality of Life: